Travel Europe blog

-My Life in Prague
+My life in Prague

-After completing my university education, and with the fun of university life behind me, my prospects for the future did not excite me.
-I thought of opening a photo studio in Montreal, a city where I had never lived but which I had visited and appealed to me.
+Prague 1I thought of opening a photo studio in Montreal, a city where I had never lived but which I had visited and appealed to me.
 Or, I thought, perhaps I should move to New Orleans.
 I spent my last summer treeplanting, where I discussed with others what I should do next.
-Most urged me to travel a bit before embarking on my "career", so I decided to make a swing through Europe.
+Most urged me to travel a bit before embarking on my “career”, so I decided to make a swing through Europe.

 The third day I was in London it occurred to me that I could move to Europe.
 London seemed so colourful compared to what I was used to, and I am always up for change and adventure, so my future prospects suddenly seemed more interesting to me.